 The Ministry of Justice compiled a list of domestic violence deaths in Saskatchewan between 2005 and 2014 by examining closed files from the Office of the Chief Coroner.
-The following information was available on most files:
+The creation of a spreadsheet detailing this information facilitated the selection of six cases for a pilot of the review process.